Reach Consumers via Search Engine Optimization

 Penalty: Reduced index ranking

-Intrusive content usually falls under advertisements that obscure the main content.
+Intrusive content typically refers to advertisements that obscure the main content.
 This can lead to frustrating user experiences.
 Search engines look for and penalize these types of website designs.
-A giant flag is an intrusive interstitial or popup that covers an entire page without a user’s prompting.
-Ads that draw over the primary content damage the user experience too much.
-Therefore, these types of popups should be avoided.
+A giant flag is an intrusive interstitial or pop-up that covers an entire page without the user’s prompting.
+Ads that cover the primary content degrade the user experience too much.
+Therefore, these types of pop-ups should be avoided.

 Two types of interstitials aren’t considered intrusive: user-engaged and legally required popups.
 User-engaged popups are named so because they appear when a user inputs them.
-This could look like tapping a hint button or a screen asking if they wish to redirect off the site.
-Legally required popups are interstitials asking users to change cookies or confirm their age.
+This could resemble tapping a hint button or a screen asking if they wish to redirect away from the site.
+Legally required pop-ups are interstitials that prompt users to change their cookie settings or confirm their age.

 Misleading Cloaking